ceos-org/stac-collection-and-granule-discovery-best-practices/granule-metadata.md

 ## 6.4 Links and relations

-- how to encode "offerings" (i.e. links to OGC or other service endpoints in a STAC item) ?
-- how to encode cloud-native access (zarr, COG) in STAC item.
-- how to encode different resource access methods e.g. http download link or S3 location url
-- how/when to use the asset alternate links extension?
-- Recommendation to properly link to all (raster) assets in an EO product.
-(VITO)

 > **CEOS-STAC-REC-6410 - WMS Offering [Recommendation]**<a name="BP-6410"></a>
 >
 > STAC implementations should indicate available data access via WMS using a STAC Web Map Link as defined in [[AD26]](./introduction.md#AD26).